AutodeskGames/stingray-docs/source/interactive_help/sdk_help/extend_editor/plugin_extensions/menus.md

 You can write the content of your HTML panel however you like.
 There are no particular restrictions.

-Stingray does ship with some default widgets and components.
+The editor does ship with some default widgets and components.
 If you're comfortable with using a framework like [Angular.js](https://angularjs.org/) or [Mithril](http://mithril.js.org/) to separate the HTML UI view from the JavaScript controller logic, you may be able to take advantage of these components by modeling your HTML and JavaScript code on the standard plug-ins in the *editor/plugins* folder.

 ## Open a named view

-As an alternative to setting up a panel as above, you can use the `view` setting to specify a named panel or dialog that you've set up in a `views` extension, or that another Stingray plug-in has registered in a `views` extension.
+As an alternative to setting up a panel as above, you can use the `view` setting to specify a named panel or dialog that you've set up in a `views` extension, or that another plug-in has registered in a `views` extension.
 See also ~{ Create a named panel or dialog }~.

 ~~~{sjson}
 extensions = {